ZenoRobotics/kr260-multisensor-pipeline/README.md

 Image B is still the newer boot image.
 The Xilinx Boot Image Recovery Tool has Image A as the "Requested Boot Image".

+## System Startup Steps

+1) Boot Ubuntu on Kria and Jetson.
+2) Connect ethernet cord to Kria (top right eithernet port ) and the Jetson.